AlexanderDzhoganov/Skylines-Sapphire/MODULE_REFERENCE.md

 ### 1.7 Working with UIMultiStateButtons

-There are many UI components which use the UIMultiStateButton class.
+There are several UI components which use the UIMultiStateButton class.
 This type of control represents a button with several different states - and therefore different normal, hovered, pressed, etc. sprites for each state.
 It is not possible to set these button's sprites the usual way (e.g. by setting <normalBgSprite> or <hoveredFgSprite>).
 Here is an example of how to work with multi-state buttons:

 ```xml
 <Component name="Play"> <!-- note: "Play" is assumed to be a UIMultiStateButton -->